The vaccine rollout will test CVS and Walgreens’ commitment to expanding health-care access in Black and Hispanic communities.

-This is the web version of the Bull Sheet, Fortune’s no-BS daily newsletter on the markets.
-Sign up to receive it in your inbox here.
+This is the web version of Term Sheet, a daily newsletter on the biggest deals and dealmakers.
+Sign up to get it delivered free to your inbox.

 IPO investors seem to think they’ve found a true match with dating app company Bumble.

 The company behind Badoo and the Bumble app raised $2.2 billion in an offering of 50 million shares priced at $43, more shares sold at a higher price than previously anticipated.